 Considerations in Psychotropic Medication Reduction After Traumatic Brain Injury

-writing essay introductions
+writing a argumentative essay

 Randall D. Buzan, MD

 Good intentions are not enough

 - Sometimes “less is more” and patients may feel and function better, or at least no worse, OFF their meds